holistics/dbml/dbml-homepage/docs/docs/README.md

 Define referential actions.
 Similar to `ON DELETE/UPDATE CASCADE/...` in SQL.

 *Relationship settings are not supported for inline form ref.*

-### Many-to-many relationship

-For many-to-many relationship, we don't have a syntax for it as we believe it should be represented as 2 many-to-one relationships.
-For more information, please refer to [https://www.holistics.io/blog/dbdiagram-io-many-to-many-relationship-diagram-generator-script/](https://www.holistics.io/blog/dbdiagram-io-many-to-many-relationship-diagram-generator-script/)

 ## Comments